-(Translated into English and recapitulated from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason)
+(Translated into English and recapitulated from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason)

 This was the story about the 3 trolls, who meant to separate the Westfjords from the mainland of Iceland.
 I love such stories and search for their locations on my travels around Iceland.